overlookjs/plugin-load/README.md

 Often, you don't need actual route files, and can use [ancillary files](#ancillary-files) only.

-If all your routes just serve HTML files, you can customise the loader to create a route for each HTML file, by extending the `[IDENTIFY_ROUTE_FILE]()` method.
+If all your routes just serve HTML files, you can customize the loader to create a route for each HTML file, by extending the `[IDENTIFY_ROUTE_FILE]()` method.

 `[IDENTIFY_ROUTE_FILE]()` can return a Route object or Route class.